pascaldekloe/colfer/README.md

 ## Schema

 Data structures are defined in `.colf` files.
-The format is quite conventional.
+The format is quite self-explanatory.

 ```
 // Package demo offers a demonstration.